adrianrudnik/ablegram/website/docs/service-arguments.md

 This flag will disable all web endpoints and only start the file parser and service GUI.
 This is mainly used for and debugging purposes.

-## Collector flags

-The collector is responsible for finding all files that can be processed on your system.

-### `-collector-worker-count={number}`

-By default, `5` worker threads are spawned per collector.
-This means that `5` threads will process possible file locations in parallel.
-By passing a different number to this flag, you can change the number of of worker threads can be changed.
-This can be useful if you have a lot of files and folders to process on slower hardware.

-### `-collector-worker-delay={millis}`

-By default, no delay is set between file and folder searches.
-This means that all worker threads are constantly through the file system to find more possible files to send to the processors.
-The delay specified is in milliseconds.

-This introduces a pause between payloads, which can be helpful if you have a slower system.

-### `-parser-worker-count={number}`

-By default, `5` worker threads are spawned per collector.
-This means that `5` threads will process found files in parallel.
-By passing a different number to this flag, the number of worker threads can be changed.
-This can be useful if you have a lot of files to process on slower hardware that would drown in random access operations.

-### `-parser-worker-delay={millis}`

-By default, no delay is set between payloads that the worker threads process.
-This means that all worker threads process files continuously.
-The specified delay is defined in milliseconds.

-This introduces a pause between payload processing, which can be useful if you have a slower system.

 ## Indexer flags

 The indexer is responsible for moving the generated tags and possible search results into the search index.